CNR-ISMAR/iws/docs/open_istorms/open_istorms_interface.rst

 Query TMES forecast
 -------------------
-To retrieve forecast for a point of the map simply zoom the map to the deired location and click by left mouse button.
+To retrieve forecast for a point of the map simply zoom the map to the desired location and click by left mouse button.
 A popup will appear with all quantities for the current selected hour in time line: